rfascendini/clearit-dev-exam/README.md

 After seeding the database, you can log in using the following credentials.

 ### User
-- Email: test@example.com
+- Email: user@clearit.com
-- Password: password
+- Password: user123

 ### Agent
-- Email: agent@example.com
+- Email: agent@clearit.com
-- Password: password
+- Password: agent123

 ---